 You may have some pain after the procedure.
 You may notice a bruise where the catheter

-was inserted.
+was put in.
 You can take over-the-counter pain medicine if you need to.
-Get some
+Get some rest

-rest and avoid strenuous exercise for at least 24 hours.
+and don't do strenuous exercise for at least 24 hours.

 Call your healthcare provider right away if you have any of the following: